 When Prince Charles collaborated with UK-based kitchen makers Plain English on a model house, he wanted to know: “How can we get this to the people?”
-The answer is the new, lower-priced British Standard Cupboard line from Plain English, offered at “sensible prices for discerning folk of modest means.”
+The answer is the beloved kitchen company’s lower-priced British Standard Cupboard line, offered at “sensible prices for discerning folk of modest means.”

-Alexa's Steal This Look: A Prince Charles–Worthy Kitchen shows you how to pull this look together or Half Painted Walls in Bold Colors explains how the two-tone paint strategy might work in other rooms in your house.
+Our Steal This Look: A Prince Charles–Worthy Kitchen shows you how to pull this look together or Half-Painted Walls in Bold Colors explains how the two-tone paint strategy might work in other rooms in your house.

 N.B.: This post is an update; the original ran on May 7, 2012.